 If you have further questions about roller coaster accidents after reading this article, we invite you to contact us at Shouse Law Group.

-When someone is injured at an amusement park, the park itself may be liable for the injuries and damages.
-Amusement park injury victims can file a personal injury lawsuit against those responsible to get money damages for their injuries.
+When you are injured at an amusement park in California, the park itself may be liable for the injuries and damages.
+You can file a personal injury lawsuit against those responsible to get money damages for your injuries.

 Park owners have a duty to provide a safe environment for customers.
 Roller coaster designers also have a duty to make sure their rides are not defective or dangerous.
 When park owner and designers violate these duties, they may be liable for damages.